headspace Plenty Valley is linked to headspace Greensborough which is a service tailored for the local community.

 Please note: We will confirm most appointments by SMS two days prior and invite the young person to respond with a yes or no. If the young person is not able to attend, we ask for 24 hours cancellation notice.
 We encourage young people to confirm their appointments as soon as possible so as we can best accommodate all young people that seek support from our service.

 headspace Plenty Valley is located inside EDGE Youth Services, Westfield Plenty Valley, Shop MM1/415 McDonalds Road, Mill Park.
-We are located next to Pancake Parlour and have an external entry - you cannot access us via the shopping centre.
+We are located next to Hearing Australia and have an external entry - you cannot access us via the shopping centre.

 You can park within Westfield Plenty Valley's car park, which offers up to four hours of free parking between 9am to 5pm.
 Westfield Plenty Valley offer accessible car parks located at each entrance of the shopping centre.